A Preview of Part One

 What Are Some Examples of Regional Folk Songs and How Do They Address Sustainability?

-Outcomes and Skills Practiced
+Outcome and Skill Practiced

 Close reading of folk songs to identify literary and poetic elements in corridos and protest songs.